jaredcoh/JobHarvest/README.md

 2. **Preference Features**: After installation, open the extension.
 Make sure to view the preferences to optimize your functionality

-3. **Search Your Email**: Click on the "Search Your Email" button to retrieve job alerts from your linked accounts on LinkedIn, Glassdoor, and Indeed.
+3. **Search**: Click on the "Search Your Email" button to retrieve job alerts from your linked accounts on LinkedIn, Glassdoor, and Indeed OR search a connected job site to see currently available jobs.

 4. **Delete and Filter**: Review your job alerts and delete any unwanted listings.
 Apply filters to refine your search criteria according to your preferences.

 5. **Copy or Export**: Once you've filtered your alerts, you can either copy the selected listings to your clipboard or export them directly to your preferred spreadsheet application.

-With JobHarvest, managing and organizing your job alerts has never been easier.
+With JobHarvest, managing and organizing your jobs has never been easier.
 Streamline your job search process and stay focused on finding the perfect opportunity!

 Happy job hunting! 🌟